henrikdchristensen/DIKU-DIS-Project-ProductManager/README.md

 In `frontend\package.json` set proxy to "http://127.0.0.1:5000".

-And in `backend\backend.py` set host to "localhost"
+And in `backend\backend.py` set host to "localhost".

 ### Software Requirements